UKGovCamp/www.ukgovcamp.com/src/pages/become-a-sponsor.md

 * everything in silver,
 * an addtional ticket (2 in total),
-* out your popup banner in our sponsor’s marketplace.
+* your popup banner in our sponsor’s marketplace.

 ### Platinum £2000